SLAYDATE

 The Problem

-Organizing a BotC event shouldn't require a spreadsheet, three Discord bots, and a prayer.
+Organizing a BotC event shouldn't require a spreadsheet, WhatsApp, Discord, and a prayer.

 You already know the drill.
-Google Forms for signups.
-A spreadsheet to track who's in which room.
-Manual messages when assignments change.
+A messaging thread for signups.
+A spreadsheet, or just your memory, to track who's in which room.
+Individual DMs when something changes.
 After the event, those incredible game stories live nowhere except fading memory.

 Signup chaos

-Google Forms, Discord threads, DMs.
-Signups scatter across platforms.
-You lose track of who's in, who's waitlisted, and who cancelled.
+Signups scatter across Google Forms, Discord threads, and DMs.
+You lose track of who's in, who's waitlisted, and who said maybe.

 Room assignment headaches